Which Of The Following Are Categories Of Information Search: Complete Guide

 Why do search engines care about these categories?

 Because different searchers want different things, even with the same keywords.
 Understanding intent helps search engines deliver the most useful results.
-If you search "Apple," the engine needs to know whether you want fruit, the company, or something else — and that's where categorization comes in.
+If you search "Apple," the engine needs to know whether you want fruit, the company, or something else — and that's where categorization comes in Small thing, real impact.
+Simple as that..

 Can a search query fit into multiple categories?